lukso-network/website-support-center/docs/general/how-to/use-token-creator.md

 ### Add Co-Creators

 You can add one or more co-creators by selecting their **Universal Profiles**.
-Co-creators are recorded on-chain as part of the token’s provenance.
+Co-creators are recorded on-chain as part of the token’s creation history.

 ![Co-creator input field](../../../static/img/general/how-to/token-creator/add-co-creator.png)